 - Opportunities for participants to co-design future reef restoration courses and projects

-- Have fun and enjoy the amazing environment and facilities of Orpheus Island
+- Have fun and enjoy the amazing environment at Magnetic Island

 Introducing Reef Ecologic